gfm16617/ENCE_3100_Goncalo_Martins_2025/Lab1/README.md

 ## Part I

-This answer was modified in order to meet the I/Os that the DE10-Lite board has - 10 LEDs and 10 switches
+This answer was modified in order to meet the I/Os that the DE10-Lite board has - 10 LEDs and 10 switches.

 <img width="300" alt="image" src="https://github.com/user-attachments/assets/4e8c4d58-e774-457a-a089-250d0a2c3bda" />